How do I get started with Branches?

 What is the version of my Branches software?

-Choose the File -> About option on the main menu.
+Choose the Help -> About option on the main menu.
 The version of Branches you are currently using will be shown.

 You can check the latest released version of Branches at www.branchesgenealogy.com